dslik/red-jellies/final-project/final-project-report.md

 All components have been selected to ensure that they are in-stock and sufficient quantities can be secured to allow for a short-run manufacturing of at least one hundred units.

-The choice of the Raspberry Pi Pico was primarily based on component avaiability and that this microprocessor is sufficiently capable for the required firmware, while being very low power.
+The choice of the Raspberry Pi Pico was primarily based on component availability and that this microprocessor is sufficiently capable for the required firmware, while being very low power.

 The Flash Memory is larger than needed, but smaller capacities could not be secured due to component shortages.